 The financial statements of the subsidiary will need to be adjusted for these different accounting policies prior to consolidation into the parent company's financial statements, so that the accounting policies applied are consistent.

 Some examples that arise in practice are different methods of inventory (stock) valuation and leases.
-For instance, some countries do not
+For instance, some countries do not use the equivalent of finance lease accounting unless the lessee becomes the owner of t

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.